pschatzmann/ESP32-A2DP/README.md

 ```

-In the examples you can find an impelentation that generates sound with the help of the sin() function.
+In the examples you can find an implentation that generates sound with the help of the sin() function.
 You can also inticate multiple alternative Bluetooth names.
 The system just connects to the first one
 which is available: